How long until my website achieves a high ranking on Google?

 Here are a few pointers:

 We blogged about the mobile-first index back in 2017, and that means that Google now shows mobile-friendly websites first.
+If you are not building a website with mobile at the forefront of the build you will not achieve a decent ranking.

 TIP.
 Build website for mobile, do not worry too much about tablets.
 Mobiles are the leading internet source for people as they always have them with them.
 Don’t believe me?
 Check out your website’s analytics and see what devices your audience is using.
 I bet tablet is less than mobile!